Libensemble/libensemble/docs/overview_usecases.rst

   produce a new mesh. libEnsemble can ensure that the calculated meshes can be used by multiple simulations without requiring movement of data.

-* A user is attempting to sample a simulation ``sim_f`` at some parameter values, many of which will cause the simulation to fail. libEnsemble can stop unresponsive evaluations and recover computational resources for future evaluations.
+* A user wants to evaluate a simulation ``sim_f`` with different sets of parameters, each drawn from a set of possible values.
+Some parameter values are known to cause the simulation to fail. libEnsemble can stop unresponsive evaluations and recover computational resources for future evaluations.
 The ``gen_f`` can possibly update the sampling after discovering regions where evaluations of ``sim_f`` fail.